-Verification Method: Each jurisdiction must provide the following every odd year:
+Documentation Method: Each jurisdiction must provide the following every odd numbered year:

-- Document within the Eligibility Checklist (Appendix D) that confirmsconfirmation of understanding that the local jurisdiction's Circulation Element is consistent with the MPAH. - A copy of the most current Circulation Element Exhibit biennially showing all arterial highways and their individual arterial designations.
+- Eligibility Checklist (Appendix D) confirmation that the local jurisdiction's Circulation Element is in conformance with the MPAH. - A copy of the most current Circulation Element Exhibit biennially showing all arterial highways and their individual arterial designations.
 Any proposed changes and/or requests for changes to the MPAH should also be included. - Resolution adopted by the governing body of the local jurisdiction. - The Arterial Highway Mileage Change Report (Appendix H).
-Changes are in actual (built or annexed) MPAH centerline miles since the previous MPAH Consistency Review are to be reported to the nearest 0.01 mile, excluding State highways.
+Changes are in actual (newly built or annexed existing facilities) MPAH centerline miles since the previous MPAH Consistency Review are to be reported to the nearest 0.01 mile, excluding State highways.
 Data should be current as of April 30 of the reporting year.
 Exhibit 1 lists the current MPAH centerline miles by jurisdiction that is used to calculate Local Fair Share.

-OCTA shall review the materials submitted, and determine whether the local jurisdictions' Circulation Element submittalss are consistent with the MPAH, meaning there is a minimum planned carrying capacity equivalent to the MPAH for all MPAH links within the local agency's jurisdiction. satisfy M2 Eligibility requirements.
-However, it is ultimately each local agencies' responsibility for ensuring that their Circulation Element is consistent with the MPAH.
+OCTA shall review the materials submitted and determine whether the local jurisdictions' submittals satisfy M2 Eligibility requirements.
+However, it is ultimately each local jurisdictions' responsibility for ensuring that their Circulation Element is consistent with the MPAH.